-My favourite way to display my images is through travel photo books.
+Don’t let your precious travel pictures get stuck on SD cards, hard drives and computers–put them out into the world where you and your loved ones can enjoy them.
+My favourite way to display my many, many travel photos is through photo books.
 After years of making them (before and after becoming a graphic designer) I’ve learnt a few tips and tricks to help create the best-looking album, in the most efficient way.
-Here are some travel photo book ideas and tips to create a coffee-table-worthy memoir of your favourite pictures
+Here are some travel photo book ideas and tips to create a coffee-table-worthy memoir of your favourite pictures.

-Here are a few reasons why I find photo books the best for displaying our travel snaps:
+Here are a few reasons why I find photo books the best for displaying travel snaps:

 Portable – I take our latest travel book whenever we go visiting older relatives who are not using the internet and miss all our travel news throughout the year.
 They love hearing and seeing what we’ve been up to, and the books are easy to tote around.

-Journal – Photo books can be more than just pictures.
-You can include notes, scanned ticket stubs, and excerpts from your travel journal to accompany your images.
+Keepsake – Travel photo books can be more than just pictures.
+You can include notes, scanned ticket stubs, an itinerary and excerpts from your travel journal to accompany your images.
+If you don’t have a travel journal, consider incorporating a travel quote–we have more than 100 fun, witty and inspiring travel quotes for your here.

 How to make a travel photo book?